dbarzin/pandora-box/INSTALL.md

     $InputFileFacility local7
     $InputFileSeverity info
     $InputRunFileMonitor
-    local3.info @@hostname:514
+    local7.info @@192.168.12.123:514

-Save your changes and restart the rsyslog service on the client with the command:
+Save your changes and restart the rsyslog service with the command:

     sudo systemctl restart rsyslog